main-educational/main-educational.github.io/content/material.md

 ## Keynote Patrick Mineault

-**Dr Patrick Mineault** is a neurotechnologist and CEO of xcorr consulting.
+**Patrick Mineault, PhD** is a neurotechnologist and CEO of xcorr consulting.
 His career spans academia and industry: he was a data scientist at Google, research scientist at Meta on brain-computer-interfaces, founder of a medtech startup and founding CTO of the educational nonprofit Neuromatch.
 His research at the intersection of neuroscience and AI has been published in NeurIPS, Neuron, PNAS, J Neurosci and Plos Comp Bio.
 He is the author of the Good Research Code Handbook and writes a popular computational neuroscience blog, [xcorr.net](https://xcorr.net/).
 He obtained his PhD in computational neuroscience at McGill University.

 **Title**: What's the endgame of neuroAI?